CHAPTER 48 Renal Disease and Organ Transplantation

 11. Danovitch G.M.
 Handbook of kidney transplantation.
 Philadelphia: Lippincott Williams and Wilkins; 2001.

-Visit the website at http://evolve.elsevier.com/Darby/Hygiene for competency forms, suggested readings, glossary, and related websites..
+website at http://evolve.elsevier.com/Darby/Hygiene for competency forms, suggested readings, glossary, and related websites..